conradoqg/naivecoin/README.md

 ![Blockchain](doc/blockchain.png)]

-A block is added to the block list:
+A block is added to the block list if:
-1. If the block is the last one (previous index + 1);
+1. The block is the last one (previous index + 1);
-2. If previous block is correct (previous hash == block.previousHash);
+2. The previous block is correct (previous hash == block.previousHash);
 3. The hash is correct (calculated block hash == block.hash);
 4. The difficulty level of the proof-of-work challenge is correct (difficulty at blockchain index _n_ < block difficulty);
 5. All transactions inside the block are valid;
 6. The sum of output transactions are equal the sum of input transactions + 50 coins representing the reward for the block miner;
 7. Check if there is a double spending in that block
-8. If there is only 1 fee transaction and 1 reward transaction.
+8. There is only 1 fee transaction and 1 reward transaction.

-A transaction inside a block is valid:
+A transaction inside a block is valid if:
-1. If the transaction hash is correct (calculated transaction hash == transaction.hash);
+1. The transaction hash is correct (calculated transaction hash == transaction.hash);
 2. The signature of all input transactions are correct (transaction data is signed by the public key of the address);
 3. The sum of input transactions are greater than output transactions, it needs to leave some room for the transaction fee;
-4. If the transaction isn't already in the blockchain
+4. The transaction isn't already in the blockchain
-5. If all input transactions are unspent in the blockchain.
+5. All input transactions are unspent in the blockchain.

 You can read this [post](https://medium.com/@lhartikk/a-blockchain-in-200-lines-of-code-963cc1cc0e54#.dttbm9afr5) from [naivechain](https://github.com/lhartikk/naivechain) for more details about how the blockchain works.